USS Abarenda (AC-13): Asiatic Fleet, 1919–1926

 AG-14 on 1 July 1924.
 Reassigned to the Asiatic Fleet, proper, in November 1924, the ship spent the remainder of her career engaged in carrying supplies, mail, and men from Cavite to the ships operating along the coasts of China and Japan.

 Decommissioning and sale

 Decommissioned on 21 January 1926, Abarenda was simultaneously struck from the Naval Vessel Register.
 She was sold to S. R. Paterno on 28 February 1926.
+The ship was scrapped in 1934.